 William Garriott holds a Ph.D. in Anthropology from Princeton University and an M.T.S. from Harvard Divinity School.
 The focus of his current research and teaching is the relationship between law, crime and criminal justice, broadly conceived, with specific interest in drugs, addiction, policing and governance.
 He is the author of Policing Methamphetamine: Narcopolitics in Rural America as well as editor of the volumes Policing and Contemporary Governance: The Anthropology of Police in Practice and (with Eugene Raikhel) Addiction Trajectories.
 He teaches courses in the core Law, Politics, & Society curriculum at Drake University, including Critical Concepts in Law, Politics and Society and Senior Seminar.
 Additionally, he offers courses covering topics such as drugs, crime, punishment and the state.

-Jeff Martin has a PHD in anthropology from the University of Chicago, and teaches in the Department of Sociology at the University of Hong Kong.
-He has done ethnographic and historical research on the police in Taiwan, and is developing a new research project on the theme of cultures of policing in East Asia.
+Jeff Martin (PhD, University of Chicago, Anthropology) is Assistant Professor in the Department of Anthropology and East Asian Languages and Cultures at University of Illinois at Urbana-Champaign.
+He has done ethnographic and historical research on the police in Taiwan, while his current project takes up the theme of cultures of policing in East Asia.
 Personal webpage.
 Follow @jematica

-Michelle Stewart has a Ph.D. in Anthropology from the University of California Davis where she focused on Canadian policing.
-Her work investigated crime prevention and crime reduction programs and training that rely on collaborations between community, police and social service agencies.
-She argues contemporary policing produces novel offender categories through discrete risk and threat-based practices.
-Her new project continues to investigate risk and prevention with attention to Fetal Alcohol Spectrum Disorder (FASD) and how risk and diagnostic tools influence the ways in which FASD is understood in particular communities of practice.
-She teaches in the area of social justice at the University of Regina.
+Michelle Stewart (PhD, University of California, Davis, Anthropology) is Associate Professor of Justice Studies and Women’s and Gender Studies at the University of Regina.
+Her doctoral work investigated crime prevention and crime reduction programs and training that rely on collaborations between community, police and social service agencies.
+She argued contemporary policing produces novel offender categories through discrete risk and threat-based practices.
+Her current project continues to investigate risk and prevention with attention to Fetal Alcohol Spectrum Disorder (FASD) and how risk and diagnostic tools influence the ways in which FASD is understood in particular communities of practice.
 For more information about her research.
 Follow @drmlstewart